ylhyra/ylhyra_content/not_data/content/course/drafts/A1/Að.md

 reviewed: no
 ---

 <translate>[[Að]]</translate> is used a lot in Icelandic.
 It can have several different uses, but most often it means '''to''' as in "'''to''' sing" (<translate>'''að''' syngja</translate>).
-Another common use of "að" is to connect sentence together: <translate>Bjarni segir '''að''' mamma komi á eftir</translate>, but that is a more advanced topic.
+Another common use of "að" is to connect sentences together: <translate>Bjarni segir '''að''' mamma komi á eftir</translate>, but that is a more advanced topic.

 Like in English, when using the basic form of the verb (called the [[infinitive]] {{nh}} form), we usually include the "að":